May 30th, 1916

-If the woman’s above-average height and crisply starched uniform wasn’t enough to elevate her status above that of the other women behind her, her snowy white tignon was.
+If the woman’s above-average height and crisply starched uniform weren’t enough to elevate her status above that of the women behind her, her snowy white tignon was.
 Peaking two or three inches above Mr. Rufus’s short-cropped and greyed curls, the head wrap was cut not of lacklustre cotton like those of the other women, but of material that shimmered as if it had been sprinkled with diamond dust.
-Its dazzling brilliance enhanced the steep slope of her cheekbones, and lent sparkle to the welcome shining in her eyes as she returned Margaret’s gaze.
-The only one of fifty some-odd people who did.
+Its dazzling brilliance enhanced the steep slope of her cheekbones and lent sparkle to the welcome shining in her eyes as she returned Margaret’s gaze.
+She was the only one of fifty some-odd people who did.

 For the first time since setting out from Texas, she felt a flare of hope, weak and flickering, like a match flame struggling to find oxygen in a cavern carved of ice.
 The light and warmth died the moment she locked eyes with the dark-haired man.

-He was taller than George had been, and shorter than William, so roughly six-foot-tall, with the broad-shouldered hardness of a man used to demanding physical labour.
-His shirt was loose on his frame and his hair longer than strictly fashionable, but it wasn’t his roguish departure from conventional style that captured her gaze, so much as the challenge in his level stare.
+He was taller than George had been, and shorter than William, so roughly six feet tall, with the broad-shouldered hardness of a man used to demanding physical labour.
+His shirt was loose on his frame and his hair longer than strictly fashionable, but it wasn’t his roguish departure from conventional style that captured her gaze so much as the challenge in his level stare.
 She felt as if she’d rounded a curve on a wooded path and come nose to snout with a wolf.